typegoose/mongodb-memory-server/.github/CONTRIBUTING.md

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

+## Branch Structure

+### master branch

+The `master` branch is the release branch.

+It has the following protection rules:

+* `linear-history`: Requires linear-history, meaning no merge-commits
+* `status-checks`: All required status checks must pass before being able to merge (Currently required: `tests (12.x)`)
+* `branches-up-to-date`: The Branches must be up-to-date before being able to merge into `master`

+### next branch

+The `next` branch is the development branch, to accumulate changes before releasing an version